“I'm not famous; I am simply very well-known to certain people. Famous is something different.” – Anton Corbijn, Born May 20, 1955.

 When I started out as a copywriter, I became well known to the people who were product creation experts.
 All of their students were in a position to need copy, and I was well-placed to be recommended by their chosen guru, because I had made friends with them at events and in social media groups and forums and such.

-And when I launched my own community here, those connections and their referrals all showed up to participate and promote it – not out of a business interest, but out of a genuine friendly camaraderie.
+And when I launched my own community, those connections and their referrals all showed up to participate and promote it – not out of a business interest, but out of a genuine friendly camaraderie.

-It was of real value of course, but the reason I was on anyone's radar at all is not because I wrote good copy.
+Now pay attention to this part: the reason I was on anyone's radar at all is not because I wrote good copy (though I did).

 When you do that for a good long while, you can suddenly become an overnight success.